1. Home

 Mr. Rowland has attempted to continue operating the locomotive but with CSX holding a very stubborn outlook of steam locomotives, the locomotive has sat dormant since last hosting excursions in 1999.

 In 2011 she spent time at the Virginia Museum of Transportation in Roanoke as part of their Thoroughbreds of Steam exhibit.
 Then, in 2012, the big Greenbrier was returned to C&O Railway Heritage Center in Clifton Forge.
-She remains painted in the deep Forest Green and gold livery of the never-launched "Greenbrier Presidential Express."
+She remained painted in the deep Forest Green and gold livery of the never-launched "Greenbrier Presidential Express."

 Sources